insure logo

 • Coverage pause – During the suspension period, your car remains uninsured, and you won’t have protection against accidents or damage.
 However, it’s an economical alternative to canceling and buying a new policy later.

-How to suspend your car insurance
+How to temporarily suspend car insurance

 • Contact your insurer – Reach out to your insurance provider to inquire about their policy suspension option and to check if you are eligible.